Overpriced Homes: How to Tell if a House is Overpriced

 If a house is overpriced, and a buyer is willing to pay that price, these are big risks because the house still has to appraise.
 Overpriced houses typically appraise for less, and you’ll be forced to either lower the price anyway, or put your house back up for sale after the buyer goes to find another house.

 When a house starts out overpriced, it almost always ends up selling for less than market value.
-With few buyers to choose from, no leverage because of the amount of time it’s been for sale, too high a list price, and the continued costs to maintain your house while it’s been for sale, most sellers end up getting the least least amount of money rather than the most.
+With few buyers to choose from, no leverage because of the amount of time it’s been for sale, too high a list price, and the continued costs to maintain your house while it’s been for sale (you will still have utility bills and other household expenses to pay while your house lingers on the market), most sellers end up getting the least least amount of money rather than the most.

 2 Things Buyers Ask When Choosing a House to Buy